ShivkumarDiwan/HR-Analysis/README.md

 # HR-Analysis
-analysing the data of the employee based on the diffrent catagories
+Analysing the data of the employee based on the different catagories